What Are The Skills, Knowledge, Experience Needed To Be A Private Investigator?

 One thing you get used to as a private investigator is fielding questions about your job.
 The most common question: “What do you do?”
 The next question is usually some variation of: “What does it take to be a private investigator?”

 The first question is almost impossible to answer: no two private detectives perform the same general day-to-day tasks.
-Taking private investigators in Tucson as an example, there are many private investigators that we work with that are essentially one-man operations that may focus on surveillance or another specific task, while other private investigators operate out of large investigative agencies and work for attorneys on complex legal cases
+Taking private investigators in Tucson or Phoenix as an example, there are many private investigators that we work with that are essentially one-man operations that may focus on surveillance or another specific task, while other private investigators operate out of large investigative agencies and work for attorneys on complex legal cases

 Answering the second question is far simpler.
 Being a private investigator primarily requires an open mind.